About MACOG's Regional CFI Program

 Level 2 stations are intended to draw people to a destination for several hours, and are not intended to serve enroute charging.
 Charging speed may vary between 10-30 miles per hour depending on electrical power and vehicle efficiency.

-In late 2024, MACOG will accept applications to competitively select site hosts for Level 2 ("destination") EV charging stations.
-MACOG will oversee the procurement, installation, operation, & maintenance of 32 Level 2 EVSE through 2027.
-14 stations will be deployed in rural areas, while 18 will be located in urban & disadvantaged areas.
+In 2024, MACOG competitively selected site hosts for Level 2 ("destination") EV charging stations.
+MACOG will oversee the procurement, installation, operation, & maintenance of up to 32 Level 2 EVSE through 2027.
+14 stations will be deployed in rural areas, while 18 will be located in urban areas.
 The first phase of Level 2 stations will go live by the end of 2025.

 Project Updates